 We have implemented social distancing measures which include hand sanitizer stations and a one-way entry system.
-There will continue to be no public services until further notice.

 In normal times, the Cathedral is open to visitors daily from 9.00am, except Sundays when it opens at 7.00am, and closes following the last service of the day.
 There is usually a Welcomer in the Cathedral from 10am to 4pm to greet visitors, and information sheets, which includes a self-guided walk for visitors to explore the Cathedral at their own leisure, are provided.
 Guidebooks giving greater detail about the history, architecture and art of the Cathedral can be purchased in the Cathedral Shop.